Stennes revolt: First ransack

-Spring of 1931
+Spring 1931

-Although he had made himself Supreme Commander of the SA, Hitler had no interest in running the SA; organization and administration bored him, and he had neither interest nor aptitude for them.
-His talents lay in propaganda and oratory.
-He summoned Ernst Röhm and offered him effective command of the SA, as its Chief of Staff.
-Röhm returned to Germany from his self-imposed exile in South America and promptly reorganized the SA, removing control of Silesia from Stennes.
+Hitler had made himself Supreme Commander of the SA, though he had no interest in running the organization.
+He summoned Ernst Röhm, who was in self-imposed exile in South America, and offered him effective command of the SA as its chief of staff.
+Röhm returned to Germany and promptly reorganized the SA, removing control of Silesia from Stennes.
 Meanwhile, Stennes continued to complain; he noted that the SA in Breslau were not able to turn out for inspection in February 1931 because they lacked footwear.
 He also complained about Röhm's return to run the SA, objecting to the Chief of Staff's homosexuality.
 Even more troubling, the strategy of taking power by force was advocated by Stennes in February articles published in Der Angriff.
 This was disturbing to the Nazi leadership as it contravened Hitler's strategy of gaining power through constitutional means only and forswearing violence as a means to power.
 And Hitler had very publicly announced his "reliance on legality only" in the Leipzig trial of three young Reichswehr officers for "treasonous activities" in September 1930.
 This was in perfect timing for the autumn elections and with an eye towards the attendant propaganda value, and he had sworn on the witness stand and under oath that the party had forsaken violent and illegal means as a path to power.

-On 20 February 1931 Hitler issued a decree making the SA subordinate to the party organization at the Gau level.
+On 20 February 1931, Hitler issued a decree making the SA subordinate to the party organization at the Gau level.
 Stennes mildly protested to Röhm by letter, raising also the plight of unemployed SA men.
 On 26 February, Röhm forbade the SA from taking part in street battles and also forbade its leaders from speaking in public.

-On 28 March 1931 Brüning, employing Hindenburg's emergency powers under Article 48, issued an emergency decree requiring all political meetings to be registered and requiring all posters and political handouts to be subject to censorship.
+On 28 March 1931, Brüning, employing Hindenburg's emergency powers under Article 48, issued an emergency decree requiring all political meetings to be registered and requiring all posters and political handouts to be subject to censorship.
 The decree also delegated wide powers to Brüning to curb "political excesses."
 Of course, the SA objected to the decree.
-Nevertheless, Hitler—whose party had recently achieved an astonishing electoral victory in the September 1930 Reichstag elections and whose "policy of legality" appeared to be paying dividends in the economic misery of the depression—ordered strict compliance.
-Stennes refused.
+Nevertheless, Hitler — whose "policy of legality" appeared to be paying dividends after the 1930 election — ordered strict compliance.